 And of course we spent time talking to Barbara Probst Solomon, the esteemed author of that New Yorker article.
 What we discovered will turn the Fitzgerald community upside down.

 Please follow us on Twitter.
 ‘Like’ our Facebook Page too.
-We’ll be updating our progress as we finalize funding to complete Gatsby in Connecticut: The Untold Story.
+We’re now submitting to film festivals and hope to announce shortly where you’ll be able to see the film Gatsby in Connecticut: The Untold Story.
 Thanks for visiting.

 Deej Webb and Robert Steven Williams